sjbylo/example-bash-operator/README.md

 The quick way to test this is to run the following commands in separate terminals with cluster-admin permissions.
 This will set up the CRD and the CRs, roles and permissions, launch the Operator and run the tests.

 ```
-test/runall.sh 1            # run tests on one CR
+test/startall.sh 1            # run tests on one CR
 ```
-(Open the runall.sh file for more options)
+(Open the startall.sh file for more options)

 In a separate terminal run this command to view what's happening: